 Originally, the majority of Waushara County contained vegetation consisting of a mixture of oak forest species interspersed with pine forests and oak openings with an understory of prairie grasses.
 Waushara County once encompassed substantial areas of wetland conifers, lowland hardwoods, wet meadows with lowland shrubs, and marshes.
 Currently, upland forest areas are characterized by an oak-hickory association.
 Pine species are found throughout much of the county, while the wetland conifers have been replaced largely by shrub wetlands, general agriculture, and urban areas.
 Woodlands are found in large stands as well as scattered throughout the Town.
-Woodlands comprise about 59 percent of the total land area in the Town of Richford (Exhibit 5-6).
-Most of the wetlands along the town's creek and river corridors are predominantly forested.
+Woodlands comprise about 46 percent of the total land area in Waushara County (Exhibit 5-6).
+The majority of wetlands, especially along stream corridors, are predominantly forested.
+Generally areas in the western part of the County; west of the outer moraine and between the inner and outer moraine and in the eastern part of the county are less forested.

-19 WDNR.
+&lt;sup>19 WDNR.
 2005.
 Natural Heritage Inventory Program. http://dnr.wi.gov/org/land/er/nhi/.

 Forests and woodlands can be classified into one of two categories: general (unplanted) woodlands and planted woodlands.
 General woodlands are naturally occurring forests and hedgerows.
 Planted woodlands are tree plantations in which trees are found in rows; these areas include orchards, timber tracts, Christmas tree production and other general uses.
-There are 9,831 acres of general woodlands and 3,176 acres of planted woodlands in the Town of Richford.
+There are 140,879 acres of general woodlands and 44,851 acres of planted woodlands in Waushara County.
 These woodlands should be considered as prime wildlife habitat areas; efforts to protect them from encroaching development should be evaluated (Table 5-15).